 If the idea of Petro is to stop producing oil to reduce the environmental impact, then the tourism thing does not achieve that objective.
 With the aggravating circumstance that Colombia would need oil that perhaps it would no longer produce and we would have to pay all Colombians at very high prices.

 Today, for example, Colombians pay less than 10,000 pesos for a gallon of gasoline because the price is subsidized.
 Without subsidy you would have to pay 20,000 pesos.
-Without oil exploration, where could the 10 billion pesos that the State has given in subsidies come from to prevent all prices from skyrocketing?
+Without oil exploration, where might the 10 billion pesos that the State has given in subsidies come from to prevent all prices from skyrocketing?

-For something in recent days Lula Da Silva, former left-wing president of Brazil, told Time magazine that Petro can propose whatever he wants but that his idea of ending oil exploration “not real in the world.
+For something in recent days Lula Da Silva, former left-wing president of Brazil, told Time magazine that Petro can propose whatever he wants but that his idea of ending oil exploration “not real in the world”.

 2. Goodbye to private pension funds